rideshareatx/presentation/index.md

 ===

+# How it works
-#Set your schedule request and goals
+##Set your schedule request and goals
 (show image of your transportation week ahead)
 ##Share it with friends, ask them to join you.
 Sun